Not Quite a City

 The history of Esko and Thomson Township is not a mere recitation of cold facts and dates lifted from musty tomes in area libraries.
 It is, first and foremost, a people’s history, a social history—recollections of folks who lived, worked and played here.

-Although it is not a history of families per se, there are family tales handed down through generations as well as stories of colorful characters (“Housu Maija,” or “Pants Mary,” among them) and unusual events (the day the notorious John Dillinger is said to have stopped for repairs at Moses Service Station).
+Although it is not a history of families per se, there are family tales handed down through generations as well as stories of colorful characters (“Housu Maija,” or “Pants Mary,” among them) and unusual events (the day the notorious John Dillinger stopped for repairs at Moses Service Station and the night some local farm boys beat the fabled Harlem Globetrotters in basketball).

-There are features sure to surprise even longtime residents: The locations of pathways used by Native Americans and Voyageurs, the existence of an ancient volcano (known in geologic circles as “the Esko Magnetic Anomaly”), the fact that the first industry was not logging or milling but mining (there were slate mines on the St. Louis River).
+There are features sure to surprise even longtime residents: The locations of pathways used by American Indians and Voyageurs, the existence of an ancient volcano, the fact that the first industry was not logging or milling but mining (there were slate mines on the St. Louis River) and, in what promises to be a well-thumbed chapter, a history of local road names.

 Descendants of survivors of the Great Fire of 1918 recall the trauma and terror of that disaster, while people who endured the Great Depression describe its impact on daily life—or, as someone also said, “What Depression?
 We were so poor we didn’t notice.”

-As there must be, there is a big section on farming, especially dairy farming.
+As there must be, there's a big chapter on farming, especially dairy farming.
 Not that long ago the township was noted statewide as a dairy center, and farms, large and small, dominated the landscape.

 Esko’s schools and scholars have been the pride of the community for generations.
 Emerging from the ashes of the 1918 Fire, the independent school district became a model for others, and it continues to reap state and regional awards for academic and extracurricular excellence.
-A major section of the book is devoted to the schools.
+A major chapter is devoted to the schools, including sidebars on horse-drawn schoolbuses, the Esko Cannery and the state's first Future Farmers of America program.

-The chapter on Esko's businesses will stir many memories as we revisit the Arrowhead Co-Op Creamery, Mattinen's Barber Shop (and post office), Juntti's stores (including the one in Harney), Hank's Cafe, Moses Chevrolet, the Co-Op Store, Smith's Hatchery, S.R.
-Bergstedt's various enterprises, Kinnunen Lumber and many more...plus, in more recent years, Widdes Feed and Farm Supply, Townsend's Sugar Camp, and Quartermaster Buffalo.
+The chapter on Esko's businesses will stir many memories as we revisit the founding of RAM Insurance, Arrowhead Creamery, Mattinen's Barbershop (and post office), Juntti's stores (including the one in Harney), Hank's Cafe, Moses Chevrolet, the Co-op Store, Smith's Hatchery, S.R.
+Bergstedt's various enterprises, Kinnunen Lumber, Meadowbrook Dairy and many more...plus, in more recent years, Widdes Feed and Farm Supply, Hammarlund Landscaping, Townsend's Sugar Camp and Quarter Master Buffalo.

-And there is sports coverage, to be sure.
+And there is a lot of sports coverage, to be sure.
 Recognition of Esko’s name throughout the state and region is often tied directly to the perennial success of its teams and athletes: the Eskomos.

 We invite you to get a little sampling of what's to come by checking out this website's Photos and Excerpts pages.

 But enough for the commercial message.
-Thank you for visiting our website...and check it out from time to time because we'll be posting an anticipated publication date in the near future.
+Thank you for visiting our website.
+And check it out from time to time as we post the date for the book-launching and, for nonresidents, how to place your orders.